 The theory that you should add the suffix “-ed” in order to form a past tense verb in English, for example, is a brilliant inductive inference.
 It’s largely correct, it teaches you a huge number of words in one fell swoop, and it’s a lot less painful than separately memorizing the past tense of every single verb there is out there.
 Of course, it also means that sooner or later you’re going to say things like runned and eated and swimmed.
 Big deal.
 But really, you’ll get yourself understood anyway, and you’ll eventually overcome these small mistakes.

 Grammar makes sense only if you’ve been exposed to the language for a reasonable length of time.
-As Benny Lewis from Fluent In 3 Months says, “studying grammar until you knew it perfectly wouldn’t help you in the slightest bit if you had no words to fill it in, or confidence to use what you know with actual human beings.”
+As Benny Lewis says, “studying grammar until you knew it perfectly wouldn’t help you in the slightest bit if you had no words to fill it in, or confidence to use what you know with actual human beings.”
 He adds something that I fully agree with, and that I believe is worth quoting at length:

 My general advice for beginner second-language-learners when it comes to grammar is simple: Don’t make it a priority, or better yet, skip it and come back to it later, after you have already gained the confidence to speak using set phrases and gotten a feeling for the language in a real context.

 Don’t make grammar a priority.
 Think about it: why exactly are you learning a foreign language?
 If it’s to actually communicate with human beings, you should consider mostly skipping grammar and coming back to it at a later point.
 The best thing with this approach is that you’ll get all those “ha-ha!” moments.
 After having been exposed to the language for a while, you’ll read about a certain rule and then suddenly all the pieces of the puzzle will fall into place.
 That’s an approach that language methods such as Assimil and Michel Thomas are based on, and that’s perhaps the reason why they’re so popular with experienced language learners.